cloudpetticoats/deep-reinforcement-learning/README.md

 # _2.Usage_

 It is super easy to use our DRL algorithms.
-If you just want to test the performance, please see [2.2](#22-configure-the-environment).
-If you want to train the model yourself, please see B.
+If you just want to test the performance, please see [2.3](#23-for-testing).
+If you want to train the model yourself, please see [2.4](#24-for-training).

 ### 2.1 Download Repo Code
 ```